YPG–FSA relations

 Relations between the People's Protection Units (YPG) and the Free Syrian Army (FSA) are unclear and varied among the different FSA factions.
 Both are opposed to the Islamic State of Iraq and the Levant.
 However, several clashes between the two have taken place.
 Under pressure from the United States (who has assisted both), some FSA groups coordinate with the YPG to battle ISIL under the name of the Syrian Democratic Forces, although some other FSA groups remained in conflict with the YPG and the SDF, including FSA groups in the SDF.
+After the fall of the Assad regime, most FSA factions were incorporated into the newly formed Syrian Ministry of Defense, with only a few FSA factions remaining within the SDF.